 Jeep Cherokee Interior

-Reviewers agree that the 2014 Jeep Cherokee has an attractive cabin with premium materials and handsome styling.
+Reviewers agree that the 2014 Jeep Cherokee has an attractive cabin with premium materials that stand out from what the competition offers.
 They say that both the standard cloth and optional leather seat trims are attractive and that the Cherokee's seats are supportive and remain comfortable all day.
+Test drivers also agree that the Cherokee's rear seats offer plenty of legroom.
 Automotive journalists like the Cherokee's available gauge cluster screen, which they say displays useful vehicle information.
 Though reviewers find few faults with the Cherokee's interior, they note that it has less cargo space than many rivals.

 - "Qualifications aren't needed when it comes to the Cherokee's interior.
 In ten hours of driving we neither found nor stumbled upon a single item that made us think, 'Oh.
 This is cheap.'" -- Autoblog

 The Cherokee seats five and comes with cloth upholstery.
 Nappa leather upholstery is available, as well as a power-adjustable driver seat and heated and ventilated front seats.
-Reviewers are thrilled with the cloth and leather upholstery, noting that both materials are attractive.
+Reviewers note that the cloth and leather upholstery materials are attractive.
 Test drivers also agree that the Jeep Cherokee's seats are comfortable and supportive.
 The Cherokee's rear seats can slide fore and aft to increase passenger space or cargo capacity, and reviewers say it provides ample room for adults.

 - "Cloth seating is usually an area where the best you can say is, ‘Hey, they did their best - it's cloth, after all.’
 Not so in the Cherokee.
 The type of fabric used was inspired by the thick outer coverings worn by Scandinavians.
 The Icelandic-themed material in our Latitude was laid over firm foam, the intermingled black and light gray panels set off by silver cross-stitching atop the buck of a sport seat.
 They were comfortable all day." -- Autoblog